db-it/warp-dev-genesis/README.md

 <br />

-## Prepare local host for provisioning
+## Prepare local and remote hosts for provisioning

 ### Ensure make is installed